dsorenes/CLI-chat-in-java/readme.md

 TODO (in this order):
 1. Make the server handle several clients *DONE*
+2. Make server handle connections and disconnections properly *DONE*
-2. Have the clients speak to the server synchronously
+3. Have the clients speak to the server synchronously *DONE*
-3. Make the server respond to each individual client synchronously
+4. Make the server respond to each individual client synchronously *DONE BUT NEEDS IMPROVEMENT*
+5. Fix the issues with communication

 What I'll learn: